 5. Uphold mutual commitments and responsibilities

 My friend Andrew from New York is an amazing human being, a doting father, and a loving husband.
-I asked him to share his secret tricks of taking responsibility in relationships with our readers and he says, “Being responsible in a relationship makes me feel more reliable and trustworthy to my wife and it should come spontaneously when you are in a serious relationship.
+I asked him to share his secret tricks of being accountable in a relationship with our readers and he says, “Being responsible in a relationship, for me, means being reliable and trustworthy to my wife.
+It should come spontaneously when you are in a serious relationship.

 “I would give you one little tip – always try to be sincere with your commitments.
 If you gave your word to pick up the kid from school or to take her to the dentist, be there.
 Show up!
 The moment you do, your partner will know this person cares about me and respects my time and concerns.”